February 2, 2018

 Step 4) Simple, customizable treats.
 At one of our recent Take Time to Toast events, we created “bespoke bowls” for the group, allowing everyone to choose their favorite ingredients.
 As we’re all unique creatures, we understand that everyone has a distinct flavor palate and wanted to allow each guest to choose their own adventure.

 If you’re looking for something a bit more simple (and on a budget), we love the idea of a parfait bar with lots of yummy fruits and grains.
 This Martha Stewart article outlines some great options!

 Step 5) Photo booth or backdrop.
 While we all come to the party for the company, we also come for the photos (or it didn’t happen, right?).
 Every party should have a dedicated photo backdrop to snap a pic from your phone, or even provide a Polaroid camera for take home photos.
 Either way, don’t skip this step, whether big or small.

 Step 6) Party favors.
-Our most memorable party favors were a variety of beauty products from one of our favorite brands, Glossier.
-For your party, ask everyone to bring their favorite beauty product (while providing a dedicated maximum budget of say $20) and then initiate a beauty swap during the event.
-We are always on the hunt for new must-have products, so this allow for sharing and gaining a new product for our beauty regimen.
+Our most memorable party favors were a variety of beauty products from one of our favorite brands: Glossier.
+For your party, ask everyone to bring their favorite beauty product (while providing a dedicated maximum budget of, say, $20) and then initiate a beauty swap during the event.
+We are always on the hunt for new must-have products, so this allows for sharing and gaining a new product for our beauty regimen.